Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-Determines wether Nginx will run as a daemon or as a foreground process.
+Determines whether Nginx runs as a daemon or a foreground process.
 Mainly useful for development or when running Kong inside a Docker environment.